udacity-courses/capstone/cloudformation/create-jenkins.md

 1. Run `aws configure` and provide your key and secret and set the region to **eu-est-2**

-2. Run the following script to configure the EKS cluster.
+2. Run the following script to create the EKS cluster.

 ```shell script
 eksctl create cluster \